 Scott joined MTI in February of 2015, and is responsible for working with MTI portfolio companies with Development Loans.
 Scott has over 21 years of high risk lending experience, and has spent 17 years in commercial lending and economic development.
 He has an MBA from New Hampshire College and a BS in Business Administration from the University of Maine at Machias.
 Scott lives with his wife and children in the Brunswick area.

-April joined MTI as Office Manager in June of 2014.
+April joined MTI as Office Manager in July of 2014 and was promoted to Lending and Grant Associate in October, 2016.
 She had worked in similar capacities for the University of Western Ontario and the University of New Mexico prior to moving to Maine in 2012.

 April earned a Bachelor of Science degree in Business from the University of Phoenix in 2004.
 She resides in Brunswick with her husband and two children.